MELISSA BLOCK, HOST:

 SIEGEL: Well, Maiwenn, thank you very much for talking with us about "Polisse."

 MAIWENN: Thank you.

 SIEGEL: French filmmaker and actress Maiwenn.
 Her film is called "Polisse."
-It's about a child protection unit in Paris.
-Transcript provided by NPR, Copyright National Public Radio.
+It's about a child-protection unit in Paris.
+Transcript provided by NPR, Copyright NPR.